slowproj/slowdash/Applications/SlowDrip/README.md

 (wait for a few seconds)
 docker compose up -d
 ```
-then open a web browser and connect to `http://localhost:18881`
+then open a web browser and connect to `http://localhost:18881`.
+From the SlowDash home page, open the `peaches-control` SlowPlot page.
+You will see a control panel to set the peaches value with the ramping feature, and a table showing the control status (i.e., the values of the control variables and process variables in the Python script).

 ### How it works